Trina-SE/E-Commerce/README.md

-# How to run (minimal)
+# How to run

-Clone the repo, install dependencies, then start backend services and frontend locally.
+- Clone the repo, install dependencies, then start backend services and frontend locally.

-Commands to run (PowerShell / Windows):
+- Commands to run (PowerShell / Windows):

 ```powershell
 cd 'C:\Users\sulta\Documents\E-Commerce'